roytang/blog/content/notes/2014/01/ceer2z9/index.md

 Some comments:

 - Grim return seems poor/situational, I never got to use it once.
 Though, it can hit opponent GYs right?
-I guess an upside would be he could animate the discard off that rat guy.\n- You have trouble/a slow start if you don't have an early newt; your only way to tutor him comes out turn 4 at the earliest\n- seem to have trouble/no way to recover if the opp gets into an early creature advantage.
-My two losses had 4+ creatures on the other side\n
+I guess an upside would be he could animate the discard off that rat guy.

+- You have trouble/a slow start if you don't have an early newt; your only way to tutor him comes out turn 4 at the earliest

+- seem to have trouble/no way to recover if the opp gets into an early creature advantage.
+My two losses had 4+ creatures on the other side